 JAKOB VOSS works in Research and Development at the headquarters of Common Library Network (Verbundzentrale des GBV - VZG) in Göttingen (Germany).
 He graduated computer science and philosophy, and holds an MA and a PhD degrees in library information science from Humboldt University (Berlin).
 His research interest include data modelling, interoperability and knowledge organization.
 Jakob participated in the founding of Wikimedia Germany and has long been active in the Wikimedia movement, in particular Wikidata and WikiCite.

-RICHARD P. SMIRAGLIA is Senior Fellow and Executive Director of IKOS.
+RICHARD P. SMIRAGLIA is Senior Fellow and Executive Director of IKOS - Institute for Knowledge Organization and Structure.
 EDMUND J.Y.
 PAJARILLO is a contributing member of IKOS.
 He is Associate Professor and Chair, Department of Graduate Studies in Nursing, College of Nursing and Public Health, Adelphi University, Garden City, NY.
 ELIZABETH MILONAS is Associate Fellow of IKOS.
 She holds a PhD from Long Island University.
 She is Assistant Professor, Computer Systems, Technology Department, New York City College of Technology (CUNY).
 SERGEY ZHEREBCHEVSKY is Associate Fellow of IKOS.
 He is PhD Candidate, Palmer School of Library and Information Science, Long Island University.

 RONALD CORNET is Associate Professor and Principle Investigator at the department of Medical Informatics in the Amsterdam Public Health research institute, Amsterdam UMC.
 His research focuses on semantic interoperability and natural language processing.
 He is involved in health care information standardization and is a member of the Dutch, European (CEN) and global (ISO) standardization committees on health informatics.
 Ronald is also involved in SNOMED International, which is responsible for maintenance and further development of SNOMED CT.
 He chairs the IMIA working group on Language and Meaning in Biomedicine, and participates in various international projects: FAIR4Health, European Joint Programme Rare Diseases (EJP-RD), CAPABLE, and C4C.
 At University of Amsterdam, Ronald teaches subjects dealing with information modelling, knowledge representation and semantic interoperability in health care.